frndmg/frndmg.github.io/cv.md

 - _Software Engineer_

 I worked on the integrations with Shopify and Zapier.
-Those were relavant while the store was being developed to provide a ready-to-use venue for selling the company's products.
-We used extensibely the AWS services to develop and deploy these integrations.
+Those were relevant while the store was being developed to provide a ready-to-use venue for selling the company's products.
+We used extensively the AWS services to develop and deploy these integrations.

 I also worked on creating a baseline component library for the new